mala23/rock-paper-scissors-js/README.md

 ####Rules
 It should:
 - Know the rules
+- Take two gestures
-- Determine a winner
+- Determine the winner

 It interacts with:
-- Player
 - Game

-###For later:
+For later:

 ####Game
-It should:
-- Take two gestures

-It interacts with:
-- Player
-- Rules